zlElo/Froggius/README.md

 </p>

 # Froggius
-Froggius is a lightweight and dumb easy logging tool for python
+Froggius is a lightweight and dumb easy logging libary for python

 ---------